 with a single function call.

 Rate limiting is preconfigured with different tiers: strict (5 requests per minute for sensitive operations), standard (30 per minute for general API calls), relaxed (100 per minute for public endpoints), and specialized limiters for AI and contact form endpoints.
-The system uses Upstash Redis in production and falls back to in-memory limiting in development.
+The system uses Upstash Redis in production — which is mandatory there, see below — and in-memory limiting in development.

 Shorthand Helpers